bonobonet/bonobonet.github.io/docs/daemon.md

 ## Server parametrs

-There are some parameters that are specific to your server whch are required to be set, these are shown below:
+There are some parameters that are specific to your server which are required to be set, these are shown below:

 ### k-line address